Selamawit-Alemu/acis-week3-analytics/reports/task_3_summary.md

 - **Result:** t-statistic = -0.2055, p-value = 0.8372
 - **Interpretation:** I fail to reject the null hypothesis, indicating no significant claim frequency difference between women and men.

+In summary, these findings support the implementation of a risk-based pricing system that leverages geographic segmentation at the province and zip code levels, while excluding gender-based premium differentials.
+This approach will enhance risk alignment and optimize profitability.
 ---

 ## Data Segmentation Analysis